KhartesViewer/khartes/README.md

 or the Y axis, to be the vertical direction.
 The direction of the axis is important because khartes only works with single-valued surfaces; the direction of "single value" is the fragment's vertical direction.
-This direction is set at the time the fragment is created, and is based on the active volume's vertical direction at that time.
+This direction is set at the time the fragment is created, and is based on the vertical direction of the volume that is active at that time.
 The fragment's axis direction cannot be changed once the fragment is created.

 The sixth column simply shows how many nodes (points) the fragment contains.
 The seventh column gives the fragment's area in square centimeters.
-This is a true area as measured in 3D space;
+This is the true area, as measured in 3D space;
 it is not based simply on the projected area of the fragment onto the Fragment View.

 ### Advanced topic: Multiple active fragments

-There are times when you may want to have more than one active fragment at a time.
+There are times when you may want to view more than one active fragment simultaneously.
 One scenario is where each fragment represents a papyrus fiber rather than an entire sheet of a scroll; in this case it is convenient to be able to display simultaneously all the fibers in the fragment view window.